ftrackhq/integrations/libs/python/framework_core/doc/developing/build.rst

  #.
 Download and install/build latest Python 3.7, see below for reasoning on which Python version to use.
  #.
 Install virtualenv.
  #.
 Create a virtual env.
  #.
-Change folder to framework-core
+Change folder to framework_core

 Run::